-One full day spent implementing the advice led to me guesting on a webinar, two big sales and a framework to build content and outreach that is already generating enquiries and initial consultations!
+One full day spent implementing the advice led to me guesting on a webinar, two big sales and a framework to build content and outreach that is already generating inquiries and initial consultations!

-I have also learnt some phraseology and interesting new ways of looking at my client’s behaviours that are really valuable.
+I have also learned some phraseology and interesting new ways of looking at my client’s behaviors that are really valuable.